Early Muslim conquests: Conquest of the Maghreb: 647–742

 Arab forces began launching sporadic raiding expeditions into Cyrenaica (modern northeast Libya) and beyond soon after their conquest of Egypt.
 Byzantine rule in northwest Africa at the time was largely confined to the coastal plains, while Berber kingdoms and tribes controlled the rest.
 In 670 Arabs founded the settlement of Qayrawan, which gave them a forward base for further expansion.
 Muslim historians credit the general Uqba ibn Nafi with subsequent conquest of lands extending to the Atlantic coast, although it appears to have been a temporary incursion.
 The Berber king Kusayla and an enigmatic leader referred to as Kahina (prophetess or priestess) seem to have mounted effective, if short-lived resistance to Muslim rule at the end of the 7th century, but the sources do not give a clear picture of these events.
 Arab forces were able to capture Carthage in 698 and Tangiers by 708.
 After the fall of Tangiers, many Berbers joined the Muslim army.
-In 740 Umayyad rule in the region was shaken by a major Berber revolt, which also involved Berber Kharijite Muslims.
+In 740 Umayyad rule in the region was shaken by a major Berber revolt, which also involved Kharijite activists.
 After a series of defeats, the caliphate was finally able to crush the rebellion in 742, although local Berber dynasties continued to drift away from imperial control from that time on.